YOUR GUIDE TO SOLAR PANEL INSTALLATION

-To install a photovoltaic system in your home you or your installer will likely need to obtain building and electrical permits from the local authorities and pass inspections when the work is done.
-Therefore, you have to make sure all work is done according to all applicable regulations.
+To put a grid-connected photovoltaic system in your house you or your contractor will likely need to obtain building and electrical permits from the local authorities and pass inspections when the work is done.
+Therefore, you have to make sure everything is done according to all applicable regulations.

 In addition to this, all conductors and other components have to be properly sized.
 Using any product outside of its rating is a violation of NEC® Article 210.3, and could potentially open the installer to liability for misapplication of the product.

-There is a number of codes and standards that govern the installation of PV panels and equipment.
-Of course, you don't necessarily have to know and fully understand these standards, but you have to make sure your solar installer does.
+There is a number of codes and standards that govern the installation of PV panels and inverters.
+Of course, you don't necessarily have to know and fully understand all these standards, but you have to make sure your contractor does.

 Here are some of the main documents that may apply to your system in US.